 Whether defending a multi-million dollar development project or negotiating the dissolution of a partnership, Chris is known for his determination, passion, and preparation as he devises effective strategies that achieve clients’ objectives.
 While known as a formidable, tenacious adversary, Chris values and advances respectful working relationships with all parties to a dispute.

 Over the years, Chris has fostered strong business connections and professional relationships through work with local, national and international bar associations and appointments to commissions and committees.
 The Massachusetts Attorney General appointed Chris to a six-year term as a Special Assistant Attorney General representing the Commonwealth in construction defect claims, constitutional law and eminent domain matters.

 Chris is rated AV by Martindale Hubbell, was named “2012 Massachusetts Defense lawyer of the Year” by the Massachusetts Defense Lawyers Association, is a Boston Magazine “Top 100 Lawyers in Massachusetts” honoree, and is additionally recognized by New England Super Lawyers and The Best Lawyers in America©.
-Chris was recently appointed Director of the IADC Trial Academy at Stanford University Law School.
+Most recently Chris serves as the President of the Massachusetts Bar Association and served as the 2018 Director of the IADC Trial Academy at Stanford University Law School.
 He served on the adjunct faculty at Boston University School of Law, and frequently writes and lectures for business groups, trade associations and bar associations.